programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 In our case study, we will aim to discover patterns within a large amount of data[^6] using an approach that is situated somewhere in between CA and ATA.
 On the one hand, our approach only conducts [distant reading](https://perma.cc/L4PQ-XGAP), relying less on human coders (as is often required in CA).
 On the other hand, this approach only measures the manifest features of text (in this case, frequency) and does not involve any other types of algorithmic classification often seen in ATA.

+This intermediate approach offers several advantages: it allows for efficient analysis of large-scale datasets while requiring minimal human resources (since it relies on little manual coding), and at the same time avoiding the complexities which often come with using more sophisticated ATA algorithms.
+What's more, by analysing only manifest features of text, it maintains a methodological transparency and reliability.
+This balance makes the approach particularly suitable for researchers who want to conduct systematic analyses of large text corpora while maintaining methodological practicality.

 ### Dataset

 This lesson uses a free and open database from the Internet Archive's [Television Explorer](https://perma.cc/BT87-XD4G).
 This database tracks the amount of airtime that U.S. television stations give to certain keywords, based on the closed captioning text.
 The data-retrieval tool we'll use is the [2.0 TV API](https://perma.cc/BLW9-N9YL) made available by the Global Database of Events, Language and Tone (GDELT).
 We will retrieve the data for our dashboard via the 2.0 TV API then use it to prepare a dataset like the one below, on which we will build an interactive dashboard.